kylelix7/ml/workspace/aos/midterm-note.md

  ## barrier
  tournament and dissemination barriers do not rely on global shared data struture. each process know locally when it's done with a barrier and is in the next phase of completion.
 Thus each processor can locally flip its sense flag, and use this local information in its communication with the other processors.
+ ### dissemination
+  - no hierachy
+  - no pair wise sync
+  - works independently to sent out message
+  - all realize barrier is complete when receive log2(N) messages from peers
+  - total amount O(Nlog2N)
+  - works for NCC and MP machines in addition to SM

  ## ticket lock
   - lock requestor wait for its own ticket to be served. it's FCFS order.